cconsta1/AgeEst/README.md

 - **Regression**: a point prediction (years) with an uncertainty term shown as $\pm\mathrm{RMSE}$.
 	- RMSE values are parsed from the corresponding `models/*_regression_right_<method>.txt` files.

-## Supported input methods (right side)
+## Supported input methods (left sidebar)

-In the UI sidebar you can select one of the following variable sets.
+In the UI left sidebar you can select one of the following variable sets.
 Each selection maps to a matching pair of classification + regression models.

 These correspond to commonly adopted markers based on the morphology of the pubic symphysis, iliac auricular surface, and cranial sutures, as described in the associated publication.